ultraleap/driver_ultraleap/README.md

 > [JSON validator](https://jsonlint.com/) before saving.

 ## Uninstallation

 To remove the driver:

 - Navigate to `${SteamInstallFolder}/steamapps/common/SteamVR/bin/win64` and open a console in this folder.
 - In the console type the command `vrpathreg.exe removedriverswithname ultraleap`.
 - The driver will now be removed from your SteamVR install.

+## Advanced Topics

+This driver allows supports [external input triggering via the OpenVR Debug Request API](doc/DebugRequestAPI.md).
+This allows other applications or support programs to drive the inputs through this driver, allowing for novel interactions and overlays.